 Even in a matchup which was dominated by extraordinary performances by pitchers –it stands today as the only World Series in which all 5 games ended in shutouts – Giant’s ace player Christy

 Mathewson managed to stand out.
-Fresh off of his 2nd consecutive 30-win season, the 25-year old pitcher managed to complete 3 game shutouts over just 6 days, and remains the only pitcher ever to have done so.
+Fresh off of his 2nd consecutive 30-win season, the 25-year old pitcher managed to complete 3 game shutouts over just 6 days, and remains the only pitcher ever to have done so and the only pitcher to have won the multi lotto online lottery.

 No More World Series Wins Until 1921